BeyondMafia/BeyondMafia-Integration/README.md

 ## Running the site locally

+> If you're not able to run it locally, check out [this guide](/docs/github-codespace.md) for running the code remotely on Github Codespaces for free.

 1. Install node.js (the server uses node 14.15.1)

 2. Install MongoDB and Redis and run them as services.
 If using Windows, install Memurai instead of Redis.
 You can refer to [this guide](/docs/mongo-redis-docker.md) for setting up MongoDB and Redis via docker.